hummusonrails/mario/README.md

 Each player is required to complete a sign-up form before playing the game.
 The form asks the player for their name, email, company name and job title, as well as a checkbox to consent to receiving marketing emails.
 Once the form has been submitted this initiates a new player JSON document in the Couchbase database.

+The administrator of the game can define whether or not to accept personal email addresses by specifying in the URL parameters of the game if `work_emails` is set to `true` or `false`.
+If `work_emails` is set to `true`, the game will only accept email addresses that contain a company domain.
+If `work_emails` is set to `false`, the game will accept any email address.
+For instance, if the URL of the game is `https://<username>.github.io/<repository>?work_emails=true`, the game will only accept email addresses from company domains.
+If the URL of the game is `https://<username>.github.io/<repository>?work_emails=false`, the game will accept any email address.

 ## The Backend Server

 The Node.js server is found in `/server/server.js` and is responsible for sending the game data to Couchbase.
 The server is also responsible for sending the game data to the frontend leaderboard.